Have you heard the term ‘Tech Neck’?

 So what is ‘Tech Neck’?

 Tech Neck is described as a repetitive stress injury that causes ongoing Neck pain.
 Tech Neck is caused by looking down too much.
-Your head is heavy and when you are repeatedly looking at your device the muscles in the back of your head (Trapezius/Levator Scapulae/Suboccipitals) become tired and weak while the muscles at the front of your neck (Sternocleidomastoid/Scalene/Pectoral) become tight.
+Your head is heavy, and when you are repeatedly looking at your device, the muscles in the back of your head (Trapezius/Levator Scapulae/Suboccipitals) become tired and weak.
+In contrast, the muscles at the front of your neck (Sternocleidomastoid/Scalene/Pectoral) become tight.